lightkurve/lkprf/docs/README.md

 This will return an array with shape  `(2, 11, 11)`, which contains two `(11, 11)` images.
 The first image contains one target at location `(row=5, column=5)`.
 The second image contains one target at location `(row=9, column=9)`.
 You can pass in a list of any number of target tuples to create PRFs for each target.
 PRFs are normalized such that, if all target flux falls in a pixel, the total flux will be one.

-> :warning: **Note**: If the "target" doesn't appear in your image, make sure the `origin` and `shape` keywords would create an array that contains your target coordinates.
+> :question: **Note**: If the "target" doesn't appear in your image, make sure the `origin` and `shape` keywords would create an array that contains your target coordinates.

 Similarly you can get the gradient of the PRF